Teenage Mutant Ninja Turtles/Usagi Yojimbo

 Teenage Mutant Ninja Turtles/Usagi Yojimbo is a one-shot crossover story re-uniting the Turtles franchise with Stan Sakai's Usagi Yojimbo, which also references Usagi's earlier encounters with the Mirage Turtles.
 Here, the Turtles must join forces with Miyamoto Usagi and the mystic Kakera against Usagi's sinister enemy Jei und Namazu.
 The issue was published in July 2017.
 It was followed by Teenage Mutant Ninja Turtles/Usagi Yojimbo: WhereWhen in 2023.

+Plot

+While investigating unusual events, the Teenage Mutant Ninja Turtles encounter Miyamoto Usagi, a rabbit samurai from another time and world.
+Their reunion brings back memories of their previous encounters and draws them into a new conflict involving Usagi's enemies.

+Usagi and the Turtles join forces with Kakera, a mysterious mystical being, after discovering that the sinister Jei and the giant catfish Namazu pose a threat.
+As the group confronts their enemies, they must combine their different fighting styles and abilities to overcome the danger they face.

+The alliance between the Turtles and Usagi leads them into a battle involving ancient powers, supernatural forces, and the ongoing struggles surrounding Usagi's world.
+Together, they work to stop Jei and Namazu while protecting both their own worlds from destruction.

 Publication history

 In April 2017, it was teased that Teenage Mutant Ninja Turtles will find their way into a one-shot crossover with the rabbit warrior Usagi Yojimbo in Summer One-Shot.
 The Teenage Mutant Ninja Turtles & Usagi Yojimbo one-shot was published on July 26, 2017, by IDW.
 The complete Usagi Yojimbo / Teenage Mutant Ninja Turtle story collection it was published on September 26, 2018, by Dark Horse Comics.
 IDW published the Teenage Mutant Ninja Turtles/Usagi Yojimbo: Expanded Edition on April 11, 2018.